Creamy Coconut Sandwiches

 I attain foodie Nirvana when I bite into the heavenly sandwich and savor the creaminess.
 I eat them slowly and relish every mouthful.

-If any of you make these sandwiches, do let me know, where you learnt it from.
+If any of you make these Creamy Coconut Sandwiches, do let me know, where you learnt it from.
 Those who didn’t try out this easy idea of mine and let me know if you find it just as yummy as I do.